cafalchio/ETL_pipeline_disaster_response/README.md

 # Disaster Response Pipeline Project

-The idea of this pipeline + model is to classify emergency text into one of the 26 categories and display the result in a Flask web app.
+The  pipeline + model can to classify emergency text into one of the 26 categories and display the result in a Flask web app.

 ### **Motivation:**

 The major motivation was to learn and practice ETL pipelines and text processing.
-To complete the project, use a Flask app to deploy the model in a local server.
+To be able to make a user interface, Flask app was created to run in a local server

-### **Installation:**
+### **Requirements:**

  - pandas
  - sklearn